-In Port Operations, the focus continued to be on the development of electronic customer services.
+In Port Operations, the focus continued to be in the development of electronic customer services.
 The aim is to ensure customers an easy access to information and to improve the quality and timeliness of various data.
+Processing and reporting of financial and operational data were also in the development focus during the year.

 Finnlines is interested in academic collaboration with universities and other educational institutes and wants to take part in developing the maritime industry.
-Finnlines supported student who were working on their final studies and theses during 2021.
+Finnlines supported students in their final studies and theses during 2022.